gabrielpoca/phonegap-contacts-stub/README.md

 # phonegap-contacts-stub

 A stub for the phonegap contacts api.
-Useful for testing on the browser.
+Useful for testing a phonegap on the browser on the browser.

 ## About